Knockmore GAA

 Knockmore GAA is a Gaelic Athletic Association club, based in Knockmore, County Mayo, Ireland.
 The club is a member of the Mayo GAA county board, and fields Gaelic football teams in competitions run by the board.

 The club was founded in 1960.

+Joe Brolly joined as a selector and head coach in 2025, working with Dessie Sloyan and manager Ray Dempsey.